apache/flagon-distill/README.rst

 Apache Flagon Distill
 =======================

-NOTE: This project is not currently maintained and will be refactored.
+NOTE: This project is not currently maintained and is being refactored.
 If you are interested in Distill, join the discussion on our dev list: dev-subscribe@flagon.incubator.apache.org.

 Distill is part of the `Apache Flagon <http://flagon.incubator.apache.org/>`_ project.
 It comprises an analytical engine for `UserALE <http://flagon.incubator.apache.org/userale/>`_